sigsum/sigsum-go/README.md

 Besides go unit tests (`go test ./...`), the [tests](./tests) directory contains integration tests for all command line tools, in the form of shell scripts.
-There are all run by the top-level `make check` Makefile target.
+They are all run by the top-level `make check` Makefile target.

 ## Contact